rougier/python-opengl/17-bibliography.rst

    :class: toc chapter-17

-This is a curated list of some computer graphics resources (peoole, articles, books & tutorials) addressing different aspects.
+This is a curated list of some computer graphics resources (people, articles, books & tutorials) addressing different aspects.
 Some are very specific to OpenGL while some others offer a broader view on computer graphics and geometry.